 In addition to the academic year support described above, most accounting PhD students are funded during the summer either for teaching or research.
 For the second summer, accounting PhD students who submit promising proposals according to specified timelines typically receive research funding that allows them to devote full time to meeting the Research Readiness Requirement.

 In addition to assistantships, fellowships, and scholarships, several other programs are available to support scholarly and research activities of accounting PhD students.
-All incoming PhD students receive a $4,000 professional expense allowance to be used over four years for research activities such as computers, data, and travel.
-Additional travel support is provided for students presenting papers at national and international conferences.
+All incoming PhD students receive a $4,000 research budget to support research activities such as conference participation, travel, data, and other necessary expenses to conduct research.
+Additional travel support is typically provided for students presenting papers at national and international conferences.
 Accounting PhD students frequently travel to present papers at academic conferences.